Sometimes They Come Back (film)

 Sometimes They Come Back is a 1991 American made-for-television horror film based on the 1974 short story of the same name by Stephen King.
 Originally optioned as a segment of the 1985 feature film Stephen King's Cat's Eye, it was developed into a separate feature by producer Dino De Laurentiis.

 Plot

-Jim Norman, a high school history teacher struggling with emotional problems, returns to his old hometown after accepting a teaching job there.
-He moves back along with his wife, Sally, and their young son, Scott.
+Jim Norman returns to his old hometown of Liberty, Missouri after accepting a teaching job there.
+He moves back along with his wife, Sally, and their son, Scott.